38. Epitaph on my Ever Honoured Father

 Email Poem |

-Analysis and Comments on 38.
+Comments, Analysis, and Meaning on 38.
 Epitaph on my Ever Honoured Father

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 38.
 Epitaph on my Ever Honoured Father here.